-Undergraduates are invited to compete for both awards, but may not submit the same essay twice.
+Undergraduates are invited to compete for all awards, but may not submit the same essay twice.

-Download an application packet for the Queer Studies Award here.
+Download an application for the Queer Studies Award here.

-Download an application packet for the Women’s and Gender Studies Award here.
+Download an application for the Women’s and Gender Studies Award here.

 Additional questions?
 Contact us at 212.854.3277 or by email at firstname.lastname@example.org